thewca/wca-documents/documents/policies/external/Competition Requirements.md

       3. A round may have a cutoff.
 A round with a cutoff is a cutoff round, with the formats as per [WCA Regulation 9b)](wca{regulations/#9b}).
    2. Only results from events that appear on the competition website in the Events tab and Schedule will be recognized.
       1. Other events may only be held unofficially.
-   3. If the main event of the competition is not the 3x3x3 Cube, it should be publicly mentioned in the competition's information section of the 'General info' tab.
+   3. The main event of the competition should be publicly mentioned on the competition website.
       1. The main event should be recognizable in the competition schedule and having an appropriate proportion of rounds and attempts.
       2. Only WCA sanctioned events may be considered the main event of the competition.
       3. There may be no main event of the competition.